nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 Save the configuration file.

-If you're going to run this in production, I would suggest changing the database usernames / passwords above in the docker-compose configuration.
+If you're going to run this in production, I suggest changing the database username / password above in the docker-compose configuration.
 For this tutorial, I'm leaving it as it is.

-In a nutshell, docker-compose is going to create two containers: the application and a database in order to run nginx proxy manager.
+Docker-compose is going to create two containers: the application and a database in order to run Nginx Proxy Manager.

-Notice that we are exposing ports 80, 81, and 443 (ssl / tls) from the app service to the docker host.
+Notice that we are exposing ports 80, 81, and 443 (ssl / tls) from the application to the docker host.

 Let's run this configuration and create the two containers.
 We're bringing the docker containers 'up' and running both of them in 'detached' mode.